chayleaf/nixos-router/README.md

 When [this](https://github.com/systemd/systemd/issues/11103) gets
 closed, I might be able to migrate to systemd-networkd.
-This may be the time when NixOS and this repo become compatible again.
+This may be the time when `networking.interfaces` and this repo become compatible again.

 This module expects you to use nftables, so it modifies NixOS's default settings to use nftables.
 Firewall is still set to use iptables, but if